geyang/ml-logger-cloud-setup-guide/aws-arch64-ebs/README.md

 ## Security

-**NOTE: It is extremely important to make sure that you do not commit your AWS/GCE access information are off-the-record, because all GitHub public repo/gists are crawled by bots on a daily basis, and bad guy and gals will abuse your account.**
+**NOTE: It is extremely important to make sure that you do not commit your AWS/GCE access information to a public gist or git repository.
+This is because all GitHub public repo/gists are crawled by bots on a daily basis, and bad guy and gals will abuse your account.
+Folks have been fired because of this.**